 Eat Your Veggies: What are the Best Vegetables for Dogs

 Do you remember your mother telling you to eat your veggies?
 That was good advice for you, and it is good advice for your dog as well.
-Vegetables are good for dogs, too.
+Vegetables are good for dogs too.
 It can give them additional nutrients that will help them in a variety of ways.
-If you want to find out what are the best veggies for your dog and which ones you should avoid [
+If you want to find out what are the best vegetables for dogs and which ones you should avoid, this article will tell you what you need to know.

 Why should dogs eat vegetables?

-Dogs are omnivores
+Dogs are "carni-omnivores"

 People think that dogs, throughout the ages, ate a diet of mostly meat.
 But when dogs ate their prey, they ate the entire prey, which included the contents of their stomachs and intestines.
 Dogs also supplemented their diet with a variety of other types of food.